scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 #### Retrieve Incident Details - Service Task

 When you click on the "Retrieve Incident Details" Service Task, you will see the properties on the right-hand side. click on the details tab.
-Here is where you will see the destination "incidentservice" is used.
+Here is where you will see the destination "Incidents_CF" is used.

 ![MTADownload](Part3Images/retrieveincidentdetails.png)

-Note: The current destinations in the workflow are set to **serviceinstance** which is pointing to a test service created by SAP for this course.
+Note: The current destinations in the workflow are set to **Incidents_CF** which is pointing to a test service created by SAP for this course.
 In a future step you will change this destination to the service that you created in the first week of this course.

 ```
 The destination incidentservice has already been created by the SAP team for you.